Trump's May-June ratings: Historic disapprovals near 60%

-In his weekly video address, Political Analyst and Author Eric Ham explains how infighting in the GOP cost President Trump and Speaker Paul Ryan their chance to repeal and replace Obamacare, aka the Affordable Care Act.
-Watch now on YouTube.
+Political Analyst and Author Eric Ham explains how infighting in the GOP is making the repeal of Obamacare, aka the Affordable Care Act quite hard.

 In 2016, the Republican Party made gains across the electoral spectrum ushering in unprecedented political power nationally and locally.
 Yet, not even 50 days into the Trump presidency, the ideological fault lines are being exposed and the GOP is (yet again) showing deep division and fracturing—meaning the GOP Civil War is far from over.